SIMON GALLERY – The first 20 Years 1996 – 2016

 There was no written business plan, only the commitment of two years before the endeavor would be graded pass or fail.
 By the fourth year there were four New York Times reviews.
 In his first of the reviews, (November 30, 1997) Barry Schwabsky said, “The Simon Gallery here is the kind of bright, undistracting space in which most artists dream of showing their work: a near-ideal art gallery”

 The year 2000 marked the last group show and 2001 saw the final exhibition of realistic work.
-Belief in their artists made solo shows the standard venue and the Simon’s passion for modern – abstract – contemporary – or non objective art, defined the gallery’s sensibility.
+Belief in their artists made solo shows the standard venue and the Simon’s passion for modern – abstract – contemporary – or non objective art, became the gallery’s defining sensibility.

-Supporting their artists and promoting the visual arts in New Jersey was and continues to be a required byproduct of any and all collaborations.
+Supporting their artists and promoting the visual arts, was and continues to be a required byproduct of any and all collaborations.
 Jurying exhibits at local art associations, organizing and running their town’s art walk, offering art students from the area an internship opportunity as well as helping their local museum organize a fundraising event were all causes the Simon’s embraced.

 Artist and client relationships from day one were always in perfect balance, both receiving the same degree of commitment, appreciation, and respect.
 It didn’t matter if you were walking into SIMON GALLERY to kill time on a lunch break, meet the requirements of an art class, seek advice on how to further your art career, talk about the current exhibit, or purchase art; there was always someone there to greet you five days a week from September through June for 20 years.